beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 By putting parens after the class name, we're telling Python that we are creating a new starship object from the `StarShip` class.
-In fact, we made three of them, and saved a reference to each in `s0`, `s1`, and `s2`.
+In fact, we made three of them and saved a reference to each in `s0`, `s1`, and `s2`.
 Of course, none of them have names or locations, but we'll remedy that shortly.